woodwardem/reading-notes/code301/reactComponents.md

   - The import statement is used to import read only bindings that are live, which are exported by another module.

 2. How does React know you are referring to a React component?
-  - React knows you are referring to another React component
+  - React knows you are referring to another React component when you use extends React.Component.

 3. What is `<Header />`, `<Main />` and `<Footer />`?
-  - These are
+  - These are HTML elements that are imported in by JS.
+This is called JSX when in a JS file.

 4. Why must a user-defined component be capitalized?
   - A userdefined component must be capitalized because the capital indicates that the JSX tag is referring to a react component.

 5. What is a fragment?
- - Write your answer here...
+ - A fragment is is top element that lets you group a list of children without adding extra nodes to the DOM.

 6. What does the keyword `class` tell us about this App Component?
-  - They keyword class tells us
+  - They keyword class tells us there is a class being created, that will hold data.

 7. What does the keyword `extends` do?
   - The keyword extends is used to create a class that is the child of another class.
 It also can create a subclass custom class.